Website Logos: Did You Know That Web Designers and Graphic Designers Are Living in Different Worlds?

 Did I mention that web designers and graphic designers are living in different worlds?
 Font choices are a part of that.
 While graphic designers usually rely on Adobe/Typekit fonts and/or custom fonts that might have to be purchased, web designers commonly rely on the vast library of free Google Fonts.
 Google Fonts can easily implemented in web projects, they actually dominate website design since quite a while.
 However, to use Adobe fonts, a subscription to Adobe Creative Cloud is required.

-Although Adobe and other custom fonts can also be implemented, they often have to rely on additional steps, affecting the website speed.
+Although Adobe and other custom fonts can also be implemented, they often have to rely on additional steps (like uploading the font to the ewbserver), often affecting the website speed.
 As readability has become a major focus for web developers, they might disagree with the font choice of a graphic designer.

-Gone are the days where you just had website logos made by someone and gave it to your web developer.
-Any decision by a graphic designer can affect a web project.
+Gone are the days when you just had website logos made by someone and gave them to your web developer.
+Any decision by a graphic designer can and will affect a web project.
 Any decision of a web designer regarding website logos can affect the work of a graphic designer.

 Horizontal Navigation Need Landscape Logos